School Safety Grants and our Souls: Where do we go from here?

 - The COPS School Violence Prevention Program (SVPP) has $25 million federal dollars allocated towards school security measures such as metal detectors, lighting, locks, law enforcement collaboration, training, and technology for expediting law enforcement responses during emergencies.
 More information can be found here.

 - Funding through the Bureau of Justice Assistance (BJA) will support school safety measures such as anonymous reporting systems (websites, hotlines, mobile telephone applications), school threat assessments, and mental health crisis training.

-- Look for state Department of Transportation Safe Routes to School (SRTS) grants such as this one in Ohio, School Security Equipment grants like this one in Virginia, the Homeland Security Indiana Secured School Grant Fund, and Safe Schools Targeted Grants such as this one in Pennsylvania.
+- Look for state Department of Transportation Safe Routes to School (SRTS) grants such as this one in Ohio, School Security Equipment grants like this one in Virginia, and the Homeland Security Indiana Secured School Grant Fund.

 - The National Institutes of Health Youth Violence Prevention Interventions that Incorporate Racism/Discrimination Prevention (RO1 Clinical Trial Required) grant targets middle and high school aged populations.

 - Here are a few corporate and private foundation funders who support school safety initiatives: Cisco Foundation, Lisa and Douglas Goldman Fund, Target Community Giving Program, Aetna Foundation, and Firehouse Subs Public Safety Foundation.